aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 - **ViewModel**: It is an abstract layer of the application and acts as a bridge between the View and Model(business logic).
 It does not have any clue which View has to use it as it does not have a direct reference to the View.
 View and ViewModel are connected with data-binding so, any change in the View the ViewModel takes note and changes the data inside the Model.
 It interacts with the Model and exposes the observable that can be observed by the View.

 #### How to navigating between different routes in an Angular app?
 - Define routes: using the `RouterModule.forRoot()` method in the app's root module (app.module.ts).
-Configure the routes and associate them with the corresponding components
+Configure the routes and associate them with the corresponding components.
 - Perform navigation: To navigate to a specific route, you can use the `navigate()` method of the Router instance.
-Provide the route path as a parameter
+Provide the route path as a parameter.
-- Pass route parameters: using `navigate()` method
+- Pass route parameters: using `navigate()` method.
 - Programmatic navigation: You can also navigate programmatically in response to events or user actions.
-For example, you can navigate on a button click event or after a form submission
+For example, you can navigate on a button click event or after a form submission.
-- RouterLink directive: It creates links that navigate to different routes
+- RouterLink directive: It creates links that navigate to different routes.
 ```
 import { NgModule } from '@angular/core';
 import { RouterModule, Routes } from '@angular/router';